Why Are Dehumidifiers so Expensive?

 Before leaving this introduction though we also wanted to mention the desiccant rotor type humidifiers that are cheaper than the refrigerant styles.
 They just use slightly different methods of working.
 Again these are quite limited for smaller spaces.

 You can recharge these so we think they are a better buy than the mini dehumidifiers.
-They cost around $40-70.
+They cost around $40-70, you can click here for more info about this.

 Quick Explanation of How a Dehumidifier Works?